Return to Home Page

 The panels cover a fixed window 4 foot high by 2 foot wide area, a size too large for me to ship as a single panel, from the East to the West Coast.
 The solution is a two panel design in oak frames with a horizontal frame "joiner" between them.

 The upper panel follows a photo, supplied by the client, of dolphins playing at sun set.
 They are playful mammals!
 Perhaps they appreciate my depiction of them saying Good Night to our setting sun.
-The dolphin images are bevel clusters from Warner-Crivellaro ®, one of my suppliers.
+The dolphin images are bevel clusters from Warner Art Glass ®, one of my suppliers.
 The blues used in the sky are Sky Blue and Pale Blue Spectrum Rough Rolled, to yield privacy, along with Pink Opal clouds and a Ruby Red Cathedral sun.
 The dolphins are surrounded by Light Blue Waterglass ®.

 The lower panel, below the sea surface, contains three bevel fish and elements similar to the sea elements in the panel set above.
-The bevel fish, from Warner-Crivellaro ®, depict a Tiger fish and small angel fish.
+The bevel fish, from Warner Art Glass ®, depict a Tiger fish and small angel fish.
 The water is Medium Blue and Cobalt Blue Spectrum Waterglass ® while the sea weeds are Spectrum Moss Green and Olive Green / Sea Green Waterglass ®.
 The coral is a pink Bulls Eye glass with a surface texture that resembles coral.

 A custom stained glass interior door transom made from Spectrum Clear Baroque ®